samdmarshall/citrus/PluginUsage.md

 ---

 ## Build and Install
 To use the Citrus plugin for Xcode, you must first open the `CitrusPlugin.xcodeproj` file in Xcode and build the target `CitrusPlugin`.
 This will run a build of `lemon` (in this directory) and copy it into the plugin that is built.
 This plugin will be automatically installed into `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/`.
-Now for this plugin to take effect you must relaunch Xcode.
+To load this plugin you must relaunch Xcode.

 ---